Understanding STIR/SHAKEN

 A STIR/SHAKEN call flow

 When a call is made, a SIP INVITE is initiated by the calling party.
-The originating service provider receives it and checks the source of the call and calling number to determine the attestation level.
+The signing service provider receives it and checks the source of the call and calling number to determine the attestation level.

 Then, the SIP Invite, along with the SIP identity header, is sent to the terminating provider, who passes the SIP invite to a call verification service.